 The Magento 2 AMP pages module also adds the Related Products block and email subscription box to the AMP-optimized pages.

 By installing the Amasty AMP Magento 2 extension, you will drastically increase the page loading speed on the mobile version of your Magento 2 store.
 The module provides a user-friendly backend interface that allows store admins to quickly generate AMP-optimized pages with a custom design.
-Optimized web store performance is key to customer retention, better shopping experience, and improved SEO rankings.
+Optimized web store performance is key to customer retention, a better shopping experience, and improved SEO rankings.
 As for the price, you can buy the Magento 2 AMP pages extension for $149.'